Skip to main content

 Sunburn happens when your skin is exposed to too much ultraviolet light, which damages its cells.
 UVB light is the main contributor to sunburn (although UVA does play a role).

-How to help prevent your sunburn from peeling?
+How do you help prevent your sunburn from peeling?

 • Apply moisturizer (or aloe vera)